CASE STUDY

 - Reflect The Nano Foundation’s core mission and ethos of equality, technical excellence, and value

-We discovered an important prerequisite for designing a new currency symbol: a currency sign is not a logo – and vice versa.
+A currency sign is not a logo – and vice versa.

-Currency symbols are used as references and therefore, need to be replicated easily across a variety of digital and print mediums, including text messages, emails, and currency exchange platforms, just to name a few.
+Currency symbols are used as references and, therefore, need to be replicated easily across a variety of digital and print mediums, including text messages, emails, and currency exchange platforms, just to name a few.

 - The nano creators to track the use and adoption of the new currency symbol

-A new digital currency symbol for nano, with easy distribution in mind.
+We created the new digital currency symbol for nano, with easy distribution in mind.

 A sign of equality and opportunity